sodadata/docs/soda-cl/profile.md

 ## Add dataset discovery
 <!--Linked to UI, access Shlink-->

 Dataset discovery captures basic information about each dataset, including a dataset's schema and the data type of each column.
 You add dataset discovery as part of the guided workflow to create a new data source.
-Navigate to **your avatar** > **Scans & Data** > **New Data Source** to begin.
+Navigate to **your avatar** > **Data Sources** > **New Data Source** to begin.

 In step 3 of the guided workflow, you have the option of listing the datasets you wish to profile.
 Dataset discovery can be resource-heavy, so carefully consider the datasets about which you truly need profile information.
 Refer to [Compute consumption and cost considerations](#compute-consumption-and-cost-considerations) for more detail.